McMaster retiree who was eligible to join a McMaster pension plan

 a pension plan.

 There are no membership fees.
-MURA's operating budget is fully funded by income from the
+MURA's operating budget is fully funded by income the

 McMaster University Faculty Association (MUFA), McMaster’s Office of the President, and Unifor